If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Additionally, as late as one month after admission, there was a considerable difference in subjects’ sleep patterns, with mean values ranging between 4 hours and 6 hours of sleep.
 Researchers would give participants of one group in the study electrostimulation to test if the technique would improve sleep, but it was found to be unsatisfactory for managing insomnia during opiate withdrawal.2

-How to Sleep Through Opiate Withdrawal
+How to Get Sleep During Opiate Withdrawal

 Keep a Sleep Schedule